knmnyn/cs4248-2120/_pages/projects.md

 A key part of the mastery of any skill is practicing it, outside of the formal algorithmic basis for the topics.
 The **student projects** form an integral part of the assessment.
 Student groups should have 4 to 5 group members and will be partially self-assembled (into groups of size 1 to 3) and then assembled by the teaching staff into final groups with project preferences and expertise taken into account.
+You will also be assigned a contact TA as **project mentor** that you should use as a resource for questions and advice.
+The TA will correspond with you and attempt to check in with you on a weekly basis.  _It is your responsibility to ensure that your group meets with your project mentor, not your mentor's responsibility to chase you._

 Due to the high demand for this course, we have had to make concessions in the scope and variability of the our project component.
 The staff will propose a set of suitable datasets for students groups to work with.